The Health Implications of PCOS

-The ‘cysts’ found in PCOS do not present a health issue and will not need to be removed surgically.
+The ‘cysts’ found in women with PCOS do not present a health issue and will not need to be removed surgically.

 Abnormal menstrual cycle

 There are certain problems that may arise during pregnancy, including a greater chance of having babies too early and pre-eclampsia (high blood pressure in pregnancy).
-There is also an elevated risk of developing diabetes in pregnancy; twice as likely in women with PCOS compared with the rest of expectant mothers.
-Regular monitoring of blood glucose tolerance is advisable during pregnancy in patients with PCOS.
+There is also an elevated risk of developing diabetes in pregnancy; twice as likely in women with PCOS compared with other expectant mothers.
+Regular monitoring of blood glucose tolerance is advisable during pregnancy.